OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 ## Introduction

 [Cross-Site Request Forgery (CSRF)](https://owasp.org/www-community/attacks/csrf) is a type of attack that occurs when a malicious web site, email, blog, instant message, or program causes a user's web browser to perform an unwanted action on a trusted site when the user is authenticated.
 A CSRF attack works because browser requests automatically include all cookies including session cookies.
-Therefore, if the user is authenticated to the site, the site cannot distinguish between legitimate requests and forged requests.
+Therefore, if the user is authenticated to the site, the site cannot distinguish between legitimate authorized requests and forged authenticated requests.
+This attack is thwarted when proper Authorization is used, which implies that a challenge-response mechanism is required that verifies the identity and authority of the requester.

 The impact of a successful CSRF attack is limited to the capabilities exposed by the vulnerable application and privileges of the user.
 For example, this attack could result in a transfer of funds, changing a password, or making a purchase with the user's credentials.
 In effect, CSRF attacks are used by an attacker to make a target system perform a function via the victim's browser, without the victim's knowledge, at least until the unauthorized transaction has been committed.